 - Where are you going to keep your notes?
-3 ring binder, folder, spiral notebook?
-Taking notes with a computer in your math class may prove difficult when you need to draw a graph or geometric object.
+Three-ring binder, folder, spiral notebook?
+Taking notes with a laptop in your math class may prove difficult when you need to draw a graph or geometric object.

 - How are you going to organize your notes on the page?

 - How do you plan to use your notes?

 As with any kind of class, you may need some time to figure out how to best organize the information you want to record.
 There are many popular styles of note-taking and if you have one you prefer, there is no reason to change.
 If you want to explore more ideas that have worked well for other students in math courses, consider these options:

 - Split your page into two columns, one for descriptions/ definitions and one for examples